Xalaxis/CreeperHostPackInstaller/README.md

 ![Build and Push Latest Versions](https://github.com/Xalaxis/CreeperHostPackInstaller/workflows/Build%20and%20Push%20Latest%20Versions/badge.svg)

 Intermediary container to handle downloading a CreeperHost Modpack (As far as I'm aware, just Feed the Beast ones) and installing it.
+See my [FTB-Revelation](https://github.com/Xalaxis/FTB-Revelation) container for an example.

 ## Environment variables to set in descendant containers